40thieves/final-year-project/src/06 - testing-and-evaluation/05 - testing-and-evaluation-summary.md

 #### 5.4 Testing and Evaluation Summary

-This chapter introduced ... .
-In Section x, a series of tests were described which demonstrated ...
+This chapter introduced the methods used for testing the application and evaluated the system using the test results.
+Section 5.2 summarises the tests performed on the application, and discusses the results of these tests.

-An evaluation of ... was then presented in Section y.
-Section z revisited the requirements described in Chapter 3 and identified that ... .
-Finally in Section a, the aspects of ... were discussed.
+An evaluation of the application was then presented in section 5.3.
+Section 5.3.1 revisited the requirements described in chapter 3, finding that most of the requirements were met by the application.
+Finally, section 5.3.2, the artefact's implementation was evaluated, discussing the successes and failures of the final system.